LimePoint/opschain-docs/docs/examples/using-secrets-in-your-image-build.md

 _Notes:_

 1. _[Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/) are, by default, stored unencrypted in the Kubernetes cluster's underlying data store (etcd).
 See the [good practices for Kubernetes secrets](https://kubernetes.io/docs/concepts/security/secrets-good-practices/) guide for information on how to encrypt them at rest and further restrict user access to them._
 2. _This guide is for use by non-SaaS OpsChain customers only.
-[Let us know](mailto:opschain-support@limepoint.com) if you're interested in using build secrets in your SaaS implementation._
+[Let us know](mailto:opschain-support@limepoint.com) if you're interested in using build secrets in your SaaS instance._

 ## Prerequisites